mxenabled/web-widget-sdk/README.md

 - Ensure you are using the corresponding widget class for the `widget_type` used in the SSO request.
 For example, if you set `widget_type` to `connect_widget`, then you should use the `ConnectWidget` class.
-- Ensure you are serving your application's HTML file from a web server and not loading it from your file system.
+- Ensure you are serving your application's HTML from a web server and not loading it from your file system.
 - Check your application's [`Referrer-Policy`][referrer_policy].
 Due to the nature of post message, we recommend using the default Referrer Policy, which